Forensic biologists examining evidence using an alternate light source

 Biological Evidence

 Upon submission, articles of biological evidence are stored in a secure refrigerated walk-in cold room pending analysis.
 An analyst is assigned to a specific case and will bring the evidence to an evidence examination room, where it is documented and analyzed.
-The alternate light source (ALS) can be utilized to locate stains that may contain blood, semen, saliva or urine.
+The alternate light source (ALS) can be utilized to locate stains that may contain blood, semen, saliva, or urine.
 These stains will undergo a series of presumptive screening tests.
 Any stains testing positive during this stage may then be subjected to more extensive testing, including DNA analysis.
 The DNA profiles generated from these stains can then be compared to samples taken from known sources (victims, suspects, etc.).

-Some biological material containing DNA may not be suitable for presumptive screening, such as skin cells and hair.
+Some biological materials containing DNA may not be suitable for presumptive screening, such as skin cells and hair.
 These types of material are collected and preserved in the laboratory for possible future DNA analysis.

 Analysis

 The Forensic Biology section performs DNA STR (Short Tandem Repeat) analysis.
 STRs offer the advantages of short analysis time, a high degree of discrimination, and the ability to look at small and degraded samples of DNA.
-For example, the tissue adhering to the end of a pulled head hair or skin cells from under the nails of a victim can be compared to possible contributors.
+For example, the tissue adhering to the end of a pulled head hair, or skin cells from under the nails of a victim can be compared to possible contributors.

 This laboratory currently utilizes high-throughput Applied Biosystems 3500 Genetic Analyzers for DNA analysis.
 In addition to the analysis of autosomal STR’s, the laboratory performs STR analysis of the Y chromosome, found only in males.
-Analysis of Y STR’s is helpful in the investigation of sexual assault cases involving multiple male assailants and in highly degraded samples.
+Analysis of Y STRs is helpful in the investigation of sexual assault cases involving multiple male assailants and in highly degraded samples.

 CODIS